aalmiray/griffon_sample_apps/devoxx/README.txt

 Sample Griffon application that relies on Devoxx's REST API.
 This application showcases the following features:
-- a custom WidnwoDisplayHandler (fades in the main frame)
+- a custom WindowDisplayHandler (fades in the main frame)
 - custom look & feel (JTattoo's Noire)
 - use of icon sets (Crystal)
 - query REST APIs using the REST plugin